iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Measure Theory Basics.md

-We formally introduce some measure theory.
+- We formally introduce some measure theory.
 This file will follow [Functional Analysis From MIT OCW](References/Functional%20Analysis%20From%20MIT%20OCW.pdf).

+- This file is intended to clarify some of the concepts from [INVESTIGATIONS, Measure Theory Context and Background](../MATH%20---%20Unexplored/NOTES/INVESTIGATIONS,%20Measure%20Theory%20Context%20and%20Background.md).

 ---
 ### **Intro**